 That aside, if you’re a WordPress user, you could delete unused plugins for an instant speed boost.

 For more suggestions and how-to’s, check out the following resources.

 2. Essential Tag Fundamentals

 Do you take meta tags seriously?
 Although the effect of the title tag or meta description has changed significantly over the past several years, it’s still a good practice to pay attention to them.

 In on-page SEO, the major types of meta tags that you should pay attention to are:

 1).
 Title tags: Title tags define the title of your web page or document.
 They’re mostly used to display preview snippets of your web pages.
 When you’re writing your title tag, it should be short, clear and descriptive but don’t duplicate content from the page content.

 The ideal length is 50 – 60 characters.
-If your title tags exceed 60 characters, Google wil only show the first 60.
+If your title tag exceed 60 characters, Google wil only show the first 60.
 Your entry in the results will look something like this:

 You can use Moz’s preview tool to preview how your title tags will appear in the search engine.

 The above title text will show up in Google results this way: